vivekanand1101/stanford-corenlp-python/README.md

     python corenlp/corenlp.py -H 0.0.0.0 -p 3456

+For additional concurrency, you can add a load-balancing layer on top:

+    python corenlp/corenlp.py --ports=8081,8082,8083,8084

 That will run a public JSON-RPC server on port 3456.
 And you can specify Stanford CoreNLP directory: